SpongeBobSun/ReactNative-TL-DR/launching.md

 So before we get any further in Javascript code, we should first look into the `RCTBridge` class to see how the Javascript code is executed and keep our `RCTRootView` waiting.

-First we are going to look into the `RCTBridge`'s constructor, which is called on the init function of `RCTRootView` .
+First we are going to look into the `RCTBridge`'s constructor, which is called in the init function of `RCTRootView` .

 Long story short - after two customized initialize methods, RCTBridge will find the true bridge class and start it. ![](/assets/RCTBRidge_init_and_start.png)